OpenVidu/openvidu.io-docs/docs/openvidu-enterprise/simulcast.md

 </div>
 </div>

-## What is Simulcast? {: #simulcast-what }
+## What is simulcast? {: #simulcast-intro }

-Simulcast is a technique that allows **optimizing the quality** of routed video, in accordance with the needs of each individual Subscriber.
-Depending on aspects such as device form-factor or network link quality, the video that gets delivered to each participant in a session can be adjusted to be the perfect match for each circumstance.
+Simulcast is a technique used with WebRTC, that allows **optimized quality of routed video**, in accordance with the needs of each individual receiver.

+Depending on aspects such as device form-factor or network link bandwidth, the video quality that gets delivered can be selected to be the perfect match for the particular circumstances of each receiver.
+This is in contrast with the more traditional methods of adaptive video bitrate in WebRTC, which affect all participants equally while delivering the same capped video quality for all of them.

-### How does Simulcast work? {: #simulcast-how }
+### Simulcast technical details

-The way Simulcast works is by making Publishers send several copies of the same video; these are called "layers", and each layer is of a different quality.
-Participants sending video will pay a small price of higher bandwidth and power requirements, in exchange for the ability to select what is the most appropriate layer for each Subscriber:
+The way simulcast works is by having each Publisher send their video in two or three variants.
+These are called "*layers*", and **each layer contains a different quality level of the same video**.
+The SFU (media server) is then able to select the layer of most adequate quality for the network conditions and functional needs of each Subscriber:

 <div class="row">
     <div class="pro-gallery" style="margin: 25px 15px 25px 15px">